Throughout its 38 years the Village Gate featured such musicians as John Coltrane, Coleman Hawkins, Billie Holiday,

 The off-Broadway capacity Village Theater, which hosted performances of the musically-themed Love, Janis, Dream a Little

-Dream, Jacques Brel is Alive and Well and Living in Paris
+Dream, Jacques Brel is Alive and Well and Living in Paris, and Escape From Bellevue, occupied the sub-level

 performance space until Fall 2007.
 In Spring 2008 the space was re-opened as a multi-use performance venue and gallery bar